Lower Saxony

 Political Representatives

-Minister of Federal and European Affairs and Regional Development
+Minister for Europe and Regional Development

 Regional Address